Middle/High School Class Description

-Small Jazz Combo Improvisation classes for Middle and High School students meet from weekly from 4:00 p.m. to 6:00 p.m. on Fridays.
+Small Jazz Combo Improvisation classes for Middle and High School students meet from weekly from 7-9pm.
 Beginning, Intermediate and Advanced sections are offered.
 Students work in small groups of 6-10 members.
-They mentor with Alaska Jazz Master artists/educators including: John Damberg and Mark Manners.
+They mentor with various Alaska Jazz Master artists/educators including: John Damberg, Mark Manners and Nick Petumenos.
 Topics covered include: basic to advanced improvisation skills development, music theory, song forms, Jazz History, repertoire, teaming skills, and developing music business skills.
 Students perform two recital concerts per semester during the school year.

 Beginning Section is for students just beginning to improvise.
 Students need to know the notes on their instrument, be able to read music and play at least six major scales.
 This class will focus on developing basic improvisation skills including: music interval, chord, blues, major & minor scales, and key center recognition.
 Students will explore five songs in the 12 bar blues form in different rhythmic feels including: Funk, Swing, Slow Blues, Bossa Nova, and New Orleans 2nd Line Style March.